Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: System Description

 \subsection{Configuration of the OReP2HS}

 The OReP2HS studied in our research is based on a realistic project planned in Inner Mongolia, China.
 Its schematic diagram is shown in Fig. \ref{fig:config}.
-This utility-scale OReP2HS comprises multiple sub-systems that are electrically independent.
+This utility-scale OReP2HS comprises multiple subsystems that are electrically independent.
 The produced hydrogen is collected by pipelines and fed to industrial consumers in a chemical park.

-This paper takes one subsystem as the research object.
-It is planned to install three 6.25 MW wind turbines (WTs) from \emph{Goldwind Sci \& Tech} and a 6.25 MWp photovoltaic (PV) plant from \emph{LONGi Green Energy Technology}.
-The hydrogen production plant comprises three alkaline ELs (AELs) from \emph{Peric Hydrogen Technologies}.
+{Since the subsystems operate electrically independently without transient interactions, this paper takes one single subsystem as the research object.} It is planned to install three 6.25 MW WTs from {\emph{Goldwind Sci \& Tech}~\cite{goldwind_equipment}} and a 6.25 MWp PV plant from {\emph{LONGi Green Energy Technology}~\cite{longi_modules}}.
+The hydrogen production plant comprises four alkaline ELs (AELs) from {\emph{Peric Hydrogen Technologies}~\cite{peric2025}}.
 Each AEL has a rated power of 5 MW and a maximum overload of 20\% of the rating.
-A battery energy storage system (BESS) is taken as the grid-forming equipment, and the evaluation of its size, characterized by the battery capacity and charging/discharging rate, is the goal of this work.
+A BESS from {\emph{SUNGROW}~\cite{noauthor_product_nodate}} is taken as the grid-forming equipment, and the evaluation of its size, characterized by the battery capacity and charging/discharging rate, is the goal of this work.
 All devices are connected by 35 kV AC transmission lines and operate at a rated frequency of 50 Hz.